Sir David Graaff first planted vines on De Grendel in 1999, almost 200 years after the last vines were destroyed.

 In 1992 De Grendel became the first herd to break the 10 000-kilogram benchmark for milk production, and in 1997 De Grendel Jessica became the highest lifetime production cow in South Africa with 112 053kg of milk in eight lactations.

 Today, De Grendel makes use of all the tools at their disposal to achieve their goal of good looking, high producing cows with long production lives.
 The careful selection of bulls, a state of the art mating program, genomics to identify the top animals and the provision of the right environment are helping them achieve this goal, not only for the De Grendel herd, but for the rest of South Africa.

 While there are references to grapes having been grown on De Grendel in the 1800s, it was only in 2000 that viniculture was established on the estate.

 When the late Sir David Graaff inherited the baronetcy in 1999 he retired from the political career he shared with his father and grandfather before him, and returned to the farm.

 Until that time the production of wine grapes in South Africa was controlled by the giant KWV co-operative.
 KWV guaranteed to buy whatever was produced by local farmers on a quota system.

 Having studied at the University of Grenoble in France, Sir David had developed a love of fine wine, and on the recommendation of a family friend who recognised Durbanville as a key grape-growing area, the first vineyards were planted in 2000.

 Initially, after an exhaustive study of the terroir and climate, Sir David planted 10ha with Cabernet and Merlot.
-Now, fourteen years later, 110 hectares of De Grendel are under vines.
+Now, twenty one years later, 80 hectares of De Grendel are under vines.